 According to an article in the New York Times from December 2014, the average wait from the time the building package is filed with the DOB and the time the expeditor meets with an examiner is 3.8 days.
 Note that this time is only for the initial meeting and not follow-up meetings.

-Because of items 1, 2, and 3 mentioned above, your expeditor would secure the permit faster than you could.
-This means one thing: your project will finish sooner because it will begin earlier.
+Because of items 1, 2, and 3 mentioned above, your expeditor would secure the permit more swiftly than you could.
+It means one thing: your project will finish sooner because it will begin earlier.

 Know that you’ll still need to be involved with the expeditor.
 Although your architect may recommend someone, if you choose to wash your hands of the process, he or your contractor may charge you an additional fee, which could be as much as 10 percent.